alpsteam/autonomous-labs/README.md

 - This lab will roughly require 200€ in Universal Cloud Credits
 - etc.

-### Introduction to Microservices
+## Introduction to Microservices

 Here we can write about the technology and why its cool.
 E.g. what is APEX with some links and perhaps 1 or two screenshots.

-## Lab guide
+# Lab guide

-### Setting up repository
+## Setting up repository

 This is where the tutorial starts with all steps of the lab.
 Divide the lab into 3-10 chapters.
 In each chapter describe all steps, including some screenshots.

-### Wercker pipelines for Continous Integration
+## Wercker pipelines for Continous Integration

 ....

-### Deploying to Kubernetes cluster
+## Deploying to Kubernetes cluster

 .....

-### Some more steps
+## Some more steps

 ......

 ## Next steps

 Here we can provide some next steps.
 We should give ideas what the lab participant can do next with the service.
-Oracle has lots of good resources (blogs etc.).
+Oracle has lots of good resources (blogs etc.) thank we can link.

 ## Issues